 Ruby is fit for small and mid-sized projects.
 It has clear documentation and a huge community that makes it so actively used among developers.
 However, in recent years Ruby and RoR framework, in particular, have significantly dropped their market share and which is most important – popularity among the community, which means fewer updates and new implementations.

 Java is considered a multipurpose programming language.
 The availability of numerous frameworks makes it even more demanded.
 It has a good reputation among IT specialists.
 Java is good for large enterprise projects that require complex computations and difficult data processing.

-.NET is a powerful Microsoft framework that has a wide range of languages that are suitable for both backend and frontend development.
-Most effective is for small and medium-sized projects. .NET is free and works on different platforms, it supports services, website, and desktop development.
+.NET is a powerful Microsoft framework with a wide range of languages suitable for both backend and frontend development.
+The most effective is for small and medium-sized projects. .NET is free and works on different platforms.
+It supports services, website, and desktop development.